To aid in studying for the exams, we have a Repository of Past Masters and PhD Exams

 The Department offers one written exam for the MS Degree and one written exam for the PhD Degree.

-The PhD written exam is given in early July (Typically, the exam is in the first week of July).
+The PhD written exam is given in early July (Typically, the exam is in the second or third week of July).
 The methods portion is given on Tuesday, 8:30 AM – 4:30 PM and the theory portion is given on Thursday, 8:30 AM – 4:30 PM.
-This exam will be based on the statistical knowledge contained in the MS core courses (500, 510, 542 and 543) and the PhD core courses (601, 642 and 643).
+This exam will be based on the statistical knowledge contained in the MS core courses (500, 510, 520, 542 and 543) and the PhD core courses (601, 641 and 642).
 There will be only one guaranteed attempt at the written exam.
 Decisions will be in the form of Pass, Conditional Pass, Fail or Fail with an Invitation to Make a Second Attempt.
 (This evaluation applies to the full exam so it is not possible to pass part of this exam.)
-The exact timing and structure of this exam will be announced by the PhD Exam Committee during the Spring Semester.
+The exact timing and structure of this exam will be announced by the PhD Exam Committee during the spring semester.